 A new study shows that a hormone-blocking drug taken during chemotherapy can help young female breast cancer patients avoid ovary damage caused by chemotherapy and go on to have children later.

 A serious illness such as cancer exerts an unfamiliar kind of stress for which most of us are not prepared.
-Know that there is help and relief for some of the tension and feelings you are experiencing.
+Nurse Practitioner Jamie Kabat has advice to help you find relief for some of the tension and feelings you may be experiencing.

 It’s a low-tech but powerful tool in the fight against some cancers.
 Hyperthermia delivers targeted heat to fight stubborn cancer cells and protect healthy cells.
 It's often used in conjunction with radiation.